SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/sample_generation/order_sampler/range_reader.md

 min - max
 ```

-It returns a dictionary linking the parameter to its minimum and maximum, paired
+After reading the file, the minimum and maximum of a specified input parameter
-in a tuple.
+can be obtained using the get_min and get_max methods.